Goliyon Ki Raasleela Ram-Leela

 Bhansali conceived Ram-Leela while working on his directional debut Khamoshi: The Musical; an insufficient budget led to the project being postponed.
 After reviving the project in 2012, Padukone and Singh were cast in the lead roles over many other choices.
 Principal photography began in Gujarat before moving to Rajasthan.
 Much of the filming was done on sets, despite previous plans against doing so.
 The background score was composed by Monty Sharma, while the lyrics were written by Siddharth–Garima.

-The film's release, scheduled on 15 November 2013, was stayed by Delhi High Court.
+The film's release, scheduled on 15 November 2013, was initially stayed by the Delhi High Court.
 The film initially titled Ram-Leela was changed to Goliyon Ki Raasleela Ram-Leela in response to an order by the court, allowing it to release on the scheduled date.
-It received positive reviews, with praise directed to the performances of the cast members, particularly Padukone and Singh.
-Criticism was focused on its plot and elements of violence.
-Ram-Leela earned ₹220.58 crore in its theatrical run and emerged as the fifth highest-grossing Indian film of the year.
+It received positive reviews, with praise directed to the performances of the cast members, particularly Padukone, Pathak, and Singh, as well as the soundtrack.
+There was some criticism for the plot and the elements of violence though.
+Ram-Leela earned ₹220.58 crore in its theatrical run and emerged as the sixth highest-grossing Hindi film of 2013.

-Ram-Leela received eight nominations at the Filmfare Awards, winning three including Filmfare Award for Best Actress for Padukone and Filmfare Award for Best Supporting Actress for Pathak.
+Ram-Leela received eight nominations at the Filmfare Awards, winning three, including the Filmfare Award for Best Actress for Padukone and the Filmfare Award for Best Supporting Actress for Pathak.
 At the International Indian Film Academy Awards, it received nine nominations, including for Best Film, and won two.